Convergence of the Environment Seen from Geodesics in Exponential Last-Passage Percolation: Introduction

-For the remaining results we take the following approach.
-In Section \ref{sec:cov-phi} we prove Theorem \ref{thm:cov-phi}, by first proving a weaker version involving convergence in an averaged sense (Proposition \ref{prop:converge-2nd-class-tasep}), and then upgrading using the connection with LPP and geometric arguments.
-In Section \ref{sec:semi-inf-cov} we prove a weaker version of Theorem \ref{thm:semi-infinite} involving convergence in probability (Theorem \ref{thm:semi-infinite-in-prob}).
-This is done by using Theorem \ref{thm:cov-phi} and ergodicity of the stationary process, which we prove as Proposition \ref{prop:ergodic-2nd-class-tasep}.
+For the convergence results we take the following approach.
+For Theorem \ref{thm:cov-phi}, in Section \ref{ssec:cv-avg-tasep} we first prove a weak version of convergence in the averaged sense (Proposition \ref{prop:converge-2nd-class-tasep}), using a coupling argument of interacting particle systems.
+In Section \ref{sec:cov-phi} we upgrade Proposition \ref{prop:converge-2nd-class-tasep} to Theorem \ref{thm:cov-phi} using LPP and geometric arguments.
+In Section \ref{sec:weak-cov} we prove weak versions of Theorems \ref{thm:finite} and \ref{thm:semi-infinite}, involving convergence in probability.
+The in probability convergence along semi-infinite geodesics (Theorem \ref{thm:semi-infinite-in-prob}) is deduced from the TASEP convergence result Theorem \ref{thm:cov-phi} (or the averaged version Proposition \ref{prop:converge-2nd-class-tasep}) and ergodicity of the TASEP stationary process, which we have proved as Proposition \ref{prop:ergodic-2nd-class-tasep} in Section \ref{sec:semi-inf-cov}.
 From then on we work completely in the LPP setting.
-In Section \ref{sec:finite-cov} we prove Theorem \ref{thm:finite} using Theorem \ref{thm:semi-infinite-in-prob}, by covering a finite geodesic with an infinite one.
+In Section \ref{sec:finite-cov} we prove the in probability convergence version of Theorem \ref{thm:finite} (Theorem \ref{thm:finite-slope}), by using Theorem \ref{thm:semi-infinite-in-prob} and covering a finite geodesic with an infinite one.

-The next few sections rely on a generalization of Theorem \ref{thm:finite}, which is Proposition \ref{prop:uniform-conv}, and which says that for a family of geodesics whose endpoints vary range along two anti-diagonal segments, their empirical distributions converge jointly (in probability).
-The proof is via taking a finite (i.e.\ whose size does not grow) dense subset of these geodesics, and showing that each geodesic in the family can be mostly covered by them.
-Using this result, in Section \ref{sec:one-point} we prove Theorem \ref{t:one-point-converg-infinite} and \ref{t:one-point-converg-finite}, by showing that the distributions at neighboring points are close to each other.
-In Section \ref{sec:exp-con}, by covering long or semi-infinite geodesics by short ones, we prove that the empirical distribution concentrates exponentially fast, and thus upgrade Theorem \ref{thm:semi-infinite-in-prob} to Theorem \ref{thm:semi-infinite}.
+The next several sections rely on a generalization of Theorem \ref{thm:finite-slope}, which is Proposition \ref{prop:uniform-conv}, the main result of Theorem \ref{sec:paracov}.
+It says that for geodesics whose endpoints vary along two anti-diagonal segments, their empirical environments converge jointly (in probability).
+The proof is via taking a finite (i.e.\;size not growing) dense family of geodesics, and showing that each geodesic connecting the two anti-diagonal segments can be mostly covered by one geodesic in the family.
+Using this result, in Section \ref{sec:one-point} we prove Theorems \ref{t:one-point-converg-infinite} and \ref{t:one-point-converg-finite}, by showing that environments of nearby vertices (along geodesics) are close to each other in distribution.
+In Section \ref{sec:exp-con}, by covering a long or semi-infinite geodesic by short ones, we prove that its empirical environment concentrates exponentially fast, and thus upgrade Theorem \ref{thm:semi-infinite-in-prob} to Theorem \ref{thm:semi-infinite} and Theorem \ref{thm:finite-slope} to Theorem \ref{thm:finite}.